ossia/score-docs/docs/reference-manual/processes/library/lfo.md

 ![LFO]({{ site.img }}/reference/processes/lfo.png "LFO Example")

-You can use the Low Frequency Oscillator in order to modify a sound.
+You can use the Low Frequency Oscillator in order to generate a value.
+This value can be used later to control other parameters.

 ## Frequency